Hiyya1/ODT-2026-Hiyya/README.md

 - `Input: Ultrasonic sensors placed at different points on the panel detect hand movement.`
 - `Processing: The sensors correspond to specific flowers based on proximity.
 When a sensor detects hand movement, the ESP32 sends instructions to the servo motor to rotate by a certain angle and open the flower. `
 - `Output: The flower(s) underneath the hand open and light up.`
 - `Physical structure: The flower uses an umbrella mechanism to open and close.
-A lever connects the servo to the flower handle that converts the rotational motion of the servo to the vertical motion required to open the flower.
+A lever connects the servo to the flower slider that converts the rotational motion of the servo to the vertical motion required to open the flower.
 The structure is made by hand using basic materials.`
 - `App interaction: NA`

 ## 6.3 Input / Output Map